faktorvier/f4-total-stock-value-for-woocommerce/readme.txt

 * Total stock value (regular prices, without sale prices)
 * Total stock value (with current sale prices)

 The values can be filtered by one or more categories.
+Multilingual sites are supported for both Polylang and WPML.

 == Usage ==